Shyamjitripathi/AWS-Certified-Cloud-Practitioner-Cert-Guide/Short-Notes/Ch-05-Application Integration/application-integration.md

 Console, AWS CLI, or SDK of your choice, and three simple commands.
 Amazon SQS oﬀers two types of message queues.
 Standard queues oﬀer maximum throughput, best- eﬀort ordering, and at-least-once delivery.
 Amazon SQS FIFO queues are designed to guarantee that messages are processed exactly once, in the exact order that they are sent.
-- Amazon Simple Workﬂow Service (Amazon SWF) : helps developers build, run, and scale background jobs that have parallel or sequential steps.
-You can think of Amazon SWF as a fully-managed state tracker and task coordinator in the cloud.
-If your application’s steps take more than 500 milliseconds to complete, you need to track the state of processing.
-If you need to recover or retry if a task fails, Amazon SWF can help you.